 Although these will involve some very difficult decisions, the bottom line is there are fewer and fewer options available when there is a lack of funds.

 But let’s take a look at some things that you can do to help the situation.

 Here are some tips on what you can do:

 - It’s important to set up a family meeting.
-Sit down and discuss the situation with your siblings before taking any actions.
-You can include your parents, but that will depend on their level of cognitive ability as well as willingness in working together with you.
+Sit down and discuss the situation with your siblings before taking any action.
+You can include your parents, but that will depend on their level of cognitive ability as well as their willingness in working together with you.

-- Gather all of the documents you have to show how much money may already be saved in savings accounts, investments such as stocks and mutual funds.
-You also need an accurate account for your parents’ assets along with any debts they owe.
+- Gather all of the documents you have to show how much money may already be saved in savings accounts, investments such as stocks, and mutual funds.
+You also need an accurate account of your parents’ assets along with any debts they owe.
 Also detail any steady income such as pension funds, annuities, social security, etc.

 - Review the options available to you and your family.
 For example, would downsizing to a smaller home be beneficial?
 Maybe renting an apartment is a solution.
 What items can be sold to put more money in the bank?